jenO00/UserManagementAPI/README.md

 Part of coursera Microsoft course.
 The goal is to create a User management API in .NET and C# A USER model is used in the user management API.

+I have used Copilot to debug the code, as suggested for 5 pts.

 ## CRUD
 The following CRUD endpoints were implemented:
 * CREATE - POST localhost:XXXX/users